Tornadoes of 2019: June 6 (United States)

-June 8–9
+June 8–9 (United States)

 On June 8, an EF2 tornado touched down near Fertile, Minnesota, snapping or uprooting numerous large trees, throwing farming equipment and grain bins, and damaging or destroying barns and outbuildings.
-On June 9, another EF2 tornado struck the west side of Copperas Cove, Texas, downing trees and damaging 196 homes.
+On June 9, another EF2 tornado struck the Big Divide/Grimes Crossing Rd. neighborhood of Copperas Cove, Texas, downing trees and damaging 196 homes in just 4 minutes before dissipating.
 Two of these homes sustained significant structural damage.
 Multiple other weak tornadoes occurred across parts of the Midwestern and Central United States.
 A destructive squall line also pushed through the Oklahoma City metropolitan area, causing both wind and hail damage.
 A total of 15 tornadoes were confirmed.

 June 14 (Denmark)

 On June 14, two tornadoes touched down in Denmark.
 The first tornado was rated F1 and touched down in Kruså, downing several trees and collapsing a garage.
 10 minutes later, a low-end F2/T4 tornado hit a hospital complex in Åbenrå, flipping and damaging several vehicles in a parking lot.